Making Magic from Darkness

 My passion is the kids, but the power is with the mother

-I’m crystal clear I love working with children.
+I’m crystal clear I love working with young people.
 They show me in their sweet ways, the suppressed and hidden pain in their families.
 Sometimes I can reach the mother with gentle feedback but often I can’t, and I send the child back after coaching without changing the home environment.
 That’s what’s in real need of attention, and yet, it’s not the catalyst that brings the child to coaching.

 It frustrates me.
 It feels incomplete.
 The cycle continues.